-If you have any type of cardiac arrhythmia and need life insurance, some arrhythmia can be harmless and have very little impact on your life insurance rate.
+If you have Afib (Atrial Fibrillation) or any type of cardiac arrhythmia and need life insurance, some arrhythmia can be harmless and have very little impact on your life insurance rate.

 Other types of arrhythmia can be dangerous and even life threatening and could cause you to pay more or even be declined for life insurance.

-We regularly shop cardiac arrhythmia life insurance cases to all insurance companies and we are up to the task to find you the best rate possible.
+We regularly shop Afib and other cardiac arrhythmia life insurance cases to all insurance companies and we are up to the task to find you the best rate possible.

-Below we describe the different cardiac arrhythmias and the life insurance rates you can expect to pay for each.
+Below we describe the different cardiac arrhythmia and the life insurance rates you can expect to pay for each.

-Our system makes it easy to get cardiac arrhythmia life insurance quotes from hundred’s of different insurance companies and to easily narrow down best rates and companies for you based on your specific arrhythmia and other criteria.
+Our system makes it easy to get cardiac arrhythmia life insurance quotes from hundred’s of different insurance companies and to easily narrow down best rates and companies for you based on your specific arrhythmia and overall health otherwise.